QLYCode/SPC-Seg/README.md

-# SPS-Seg
+# SPS-Seg: A SAM-Guided Progressive Consistency Framework with Anatomical Priors for Scribble-Supervised Segmentation

 #### [📌] The paper is currently under review (not yet published), and the source code will be released only after official acceptance.

-This repository is the official implementation of the paper SPC-Seg: A SAM-Guided Progressive Consistency Framework with Anatomical Priors for Scribble-Supervised Segmentation
+This repository is the official implementation of the paper SPC-Seg
 ## Datasets

 ### ACDC